-Light Box, a multidisciplinary performance venue at Linwood and Blaine Streets on Detroit’s West side, is stewarded by artists, educators, and cultural producers:
+Light Box, a multidisciplinary performance venue at Linwood and Blaine Streets on Detroit’s West side, has been stewarded by artists, educators, and cultural producers:

 Light Box is an artist-run venue in Detroit dedicated to creative experimentation, education and community gathering.
 We nurture the transformative power of art to heal our bodies and spirits, amplify our voices, and build a more just world.

 Located at Linwood and Blaine in historic LaSalle Gardens, Light Box is honored to contribute to a neighborhood with deep historical and cultural roots.
 In the coming years we’ll continue to collaborate with local businesses and residents of all ages to create an accessible, sustaining and inspiring community for all.
 The space offers residencies, public showings, workshops, and social forums; presenting and hosting "performance" in the broadest sense of the word.